HansHsuTW/WCalPackage/README.md

 ## TBHmftn
 This program will convert the case_hr.dat generated from the wannier90 to a packed file named ftn58sparse.mat.

+### PDOS
+A sub-program to help analyzing the orbital weight on each states.

 ## STBHmftn
 This program can create a finite slab tight-binding model with the (hkl) surface from the bulk tight-binding model.